devsoc-unsw/graphql-api/README.md

 ## Connecting Scrapers

+Hasuragres has been designed with a "plug-and-play" functionality in mind for connecting scrapers.
+The logic of the scraper should not need to change, as long as it can produce JSON output and send this over HTTP.

 Scrapers connecting to Hasuragres should accept two environment variables:
 - `HASURAGRES_HOST`
 - `HASURAGRES_PORT`

 The scrape job should produce JSON output and send a HTTP POST request to `http://$HASURAGRES_HOST:$HASURAGRES_PORT/insert`.
+See below for a description.

-**Important Note**: If the scraper scrapes multiple entities, and one is the 'parent' of another, make sure to insert the parent first.
+**Important Note**: If the scraper scrapes multiple entities, and one references another, make sure to insert the referenced table first.
 For example, Freerooms scrapes buildings and rooms - each room belongs to a building, so buildings are inserted first.
 Otherwise, foreign key constraints will not be satisfied.

 ### POST `/insert` Route